joeclark-phd/bufferbuffer/README.md

 In a simulation, you often have to do a lot of processing to prepare the next "frame", but if you're iterating through the current-state data while mutating it, things can slip.
-The Double Buffer design pattern solves this by keepint two copies of the simuilation state (or any variable): the "current" (or previous) state which is immutable, and the "next" (or future) state which is being prepared.
+The Double Buffer design pattern solves this by keeping two copies of the simulation state (or any variable): the "current" (or previous) state which is immutable, and the "next" (or future) state which is being prepared.
 When a turn of the simulation is completed, you simply switch the buffers.

-Unlike other implementations on crates.io, this one wraps both buffers in `std::cell::RefCell` so that it is possible to borrow one buffer as mutable at the same time the other is borrows as immutable -- a typical use case is to iterate over objects in the world (current state) and write updated versions of them to the next state.
+Unlike other implementations on crates.io, this one wraps both buffers in `std::cell::RefCell` so that it is possible to borrow one buffer as mutable at the same time the other is borrowed as immutable -- a typical use case is to iterate over objects in the world (current state) and write updated versions of them to the next state.